mmortuyo/Module4-Week4/README.md

 * tidy_data.txt - output of performed analysis

 ## About run_analysis script
-For creating tidy data, this script uses data.table and reshape2 package, and was automatically called using library function.
+For creating tidy data, this script uses data.table and reshape2 packages, and was automatically called in the script.
+To run the script, paste a copy of the script on the same folder the datasets located.